fsot candidate studying for the test. On table is a desktop, phone, pens, paper, and a highlighter.

 Job Knowledge

-Reading widely and practicing is the best way to improve your chance of passing the FSOT.
-It’s a pretty simple process, but it takes commitment to enact.
+Reading widely and practicing are the best ways to improve your chances of passing the FSOT.
+It’s a pretty simple process, but it takes commitment to put into practice.

 For reading widely, the ground rule here is to read a periodical consistently.
 If you’re starting, then I recommend The Economist.
 However, the New York Times and the Washington Post are excellent publications.
 Another option is to subscribe to daily briefings.
 All the periodicals above have one, and Foreign Policy has a good one.

-Another approach, go broad.
+Another approach is to go broad.
 For example, the Dummies books are plenty helpful.
 FSO Compass also does an excellent job of presenting the knowledge areas comprehensively.

 Alternative study methods.
 If you are a fan of: